OndrejHome/ansible.targetcli/README.md

 targetcli
 =========

+This is a fork of [OndrejHome/ansible.targetcli](https://github.com/OndrejHome/ansible.targetcli) that will hopefully work again with `ansible-galaxy`.

 Targetcli target iSCSI role which takes care of installing targetcli, enabling it on boot and configuring it based on the provided variable from ansible.

-NOTE: Modules used by this module were separated into role `OndrejHome.targetcli-modules`
+NOTE: Modules used by this module were separated into role `yeoldegrove.targetcli-modules`

 Requirements
 ------------